The Texas Foundation for Archaeological & Historical Research

 the fortified periphery of the acropolis.

-Measuring and drawing the temple stones.
+Measuring and drawing the

 As we started clearing the dirt from around the temple stones, we made two important discoveries: first, all of the stones had been cut